JAT Flight 367: Cause

-Between 1962 and 1982, Croatian nationalist groups carried out 128 terror attacks against Yugoslavian civilian and military targets.
-The Yugoslav authorities suspected that émigré Croatian terrorists (Ustashe) were to blame for bringing down Flight 367.
+Between 1962 and 1982, the Croatian nationalist group carried out 128 terror attacks against Yugoslavian civilian and military targets.
+The Yugoslav authorities suspected that émigré Croatian terrorists were to blame for bringing down Flight 367.
 The day of the crash, a bomb exploded aboard a train travelling from Vienna to Zagreb, injuring six.
 A man, describing himself as a Croatian nationalist, called the Swedish newspaper Kvällsposten the following day and claimed responsibility for the bombing of Flight 367.
 No arrests have yet been made.
 The Czechoslovak Civil Aviation Authority later attributed the explosion to a briefcase bomb.

+On 10 October 2024, TV4's investigative program Kalla fakta aired a documentary that found a group of Croat nationalists based in Sweden were implicated in the bombing.
+Reporter Tonchi Percan discovered names of suspects and found previously classified documents from the Yugoslav security service.
+The documents contain detailed information about how the crime was planned, financed, and executed.
+For each one of the seven individuals, the documents contains intelligence from between 38 and 59 different secret agents.
+The seven men were exiled Croats associated with the Bugojno group who had resided in Sweden and Germany.
+Kalla fakta interviewed the three Swedish men who were still alive in 2024; two of them denied involvement in the bombing, while the third claimed not to remember anything.

 Shootdown conspiracy theory

+Theory

 The officially stated cause of the Flight 367 crash was challenged occasionally over the years by conspiracy theories.
 For example, in 1997 the Czech periodical Letectví a kosmonautika reported that the plane was shot down by mistake by Czechoslovak air defenses.

 The discussion about different aspects of the crash was reopened on 8 January 2009, when German news magazine Tagesschau featured a report by investigative journalists Peter Hornung and Pavel Theiner.
 Allegedly based on newly obtained documents mainly from the Czech Civil Aviation Authority, they concluded that it was "extremely likely" that the plane had been mistakenly shot down only a few hundred meters above the ground by a MiG fighter of the Czechoslovak Air Force, having been mistaken for an enemy aircraft while attempting a forced landing.
 All the evidence suggesting that the plane was destroyed at high altitude by explosives placed in a suitcase would be therefore have been forged by Czechoslovak secret police.

 As evidence that the DC-9 had broken up at a lower altitude, the journalists cited eyewitnesses from Srbská Kamenice, who had seen the plane burning but still intact below the low-hanging clouds, and confirmation of a Serbian aviation expert (who had been present at the crash site) that the debris area had been much too small for a crash from high altitude; it also referred to sightings of a second plane.
 According to Hornung, Flight 367 got into difficulties, "went into a steep descent and found itself over a sensitive military area", close to a nuclear weapons facility.
 However, Hornung himself stated that for his theory "there are only indications, no evidence".